ingonader/coursera-prac-mach-learn-ass01/ass01-writeup_v001.md

-Random forest models are widely used in machine learning because they often give very good out-of-the box predictions without knowing much about the data, as it is not influenced by outliers, and also takes into account interactions by design.
+Random forest models are widely used in machine learning because they often give very good out-of-the box predictions without knowing much about the data, as they is not influenced by outliers, and also take into account interactions by design.
 Hence, a random forest model is used as a starting point here.